ConSol-Lab/Pumpkin/README.md

 - Clausal constraints.

 We are actively developing Pumpkin and would be happy to hear from you should you have any questions or feature requests!

+<font size=6> 🥉 Pumpkin won the bronze medal in the fixed search track of the [2025 MiniZinc Challenge](https://www.minizinc.org/challenge/2025/results/)! </font>

 # Citing
 Please cite pumpkin using the following citation: